jbmilgrom/blogg/src/post/functional-programming-and-identity-state-and-time.md

 decrementOneHundred(20); // 80
 ```

-Since JavaScript's `const` binding endows `oneHundred` with immutability, it simply cannot change.
+Since JavaScript's `const` binding endows `oneHundred` with immutability, it simply cannot change (without throwing a runtime error).
 And without change, the output of `decrementOneHundred` can depend only on the single thing that can: its input.[^6]

 ## “Object” Names Changeability